reactioncommerce/catalyst/package/src/components/SplitButton/SplitButton.md

 ### Overview

-The Catalyst SplitButton inherits from the Material-UI example for a [SplitButton](https://material-ui.com/components/buttons/#split-button).
+The Catalyst SplitButton is based on the the Material-UI example for a [SplitButton](https://material-ui.com/components/buttons/#split-button).

 ### Usage

 #### Simple SplitButton

-This is what a button with all the default prop options looks like:
+This is basic example of how to implement the SplitButton.

 ```jsx
 const options = [{